Formation

 Growth

 In 2015, as the number of patrons its network served continued to increase significantly, MEND hired Robin Peacock as its grants and special projects consultant to help grow its visibility and expand and diversify its funding.
-MEND launched its “Healthy Pantries, Healthy Patrons” program, the goal of which is to increase its food pantry patrons’ access to fresh and healthy food, as a pilot in 2016, and expanded it to a year-round program in 2017.
+MEND launched its “Healthy Pantries, Healthy Patrons” as a pilot program in 2016, the goal of which was to increase its food pantry patrons’ access to fresh and healthy food, expanding it to a year-round program in 2017.